-Fees for services provided through the Co-Advisor Managed Account Program are charged based on a percentage of assets under management charged monthly, in arrears, based upon the market value of the assets on the last business day of the previous month.
-Fees for services provided through the Subadvisor Program are charged based on a percentage of assets under management are typically paid quarterly, in arrears, based upon the average daily balance of the Assets on the last business day of the previous quarter.
+Fees for services provided through the Subadvisor Program are charged based on a percentage of assets under management and are typically paid quarterly, in arrears, based upon the average daily balance of the Assets on the last business day of the previous quarter.
 No increase in the annual fee percentage shall be effective without prior written notification to and consent of the client.